StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 the MPM algorithm simply skip the evaluation of the rules and hence its cost is null.
 And with the incorrect signature we can see that the cost is 1281 ticks for every match attempt.
 And we have 4 ``checks`` for the signature 1 and 1628 for the signature 2.
 Hence, the performance ratio.

+A perfect signature should have zero in `ticks_avg_nomatch` and should have a really low `ticks_avg_match`.
+The first point being the most important as it means the multi pattern matching on the signature is not triggering when the signature is not matching.
+This will be the case when the pattern used in MPM is discriminative enough and that no other signatures are using it.

 Guideline for performant rules
 ==============================